automl/DACBench/README.md

 DACBench is a benchmark library for Dynamic Algorithm Configuration.
 Its focus is on reproducibility and comparability of different DAC methods as well as easy analysis of the optimization process.

-If you use DACBench in you research or application, please cite us:
+If you use DACBench in your research or application, please cite us:

 ```bibtex
 @inproceedings{eimer-ijcai21,